ideal-lab5/idn-sdk/contracts/idn-example-consumer-contract/README.md

 2. Deploy to your parachain using your preferred method (e.g., Contracts UI)

+3. **⚠️ CRITICAL**: Fund your contract's sovereign account on the IDN chain with relay chain native tokens (DOT/KSM) before calling any subscription methods, or you'll get "Funds are unavailable" errors.
+See the [detailed funding guide](../idn-client-contract-lib/README.md#contract-account-funding-requirements) for step-by-step instructions.

-3. Initialize with the required parameters:
+4. Initialize with the required parameters:

    ```
    new(